Summer Camps at the Intersection of Art & Nature 2025

 Scholarships

 Lynden is committed to making its programs available to all.
-Full and partial need-based scholarships are available.
+We reserve 15% of our camp spaces for those requiring assistance; full and partial scholarships are available.
 To apply, please submit your registration form and contact Jeremy Stepien at (414) 446-8481 or jstepien@lyndensculpturegarden.org for a scholarship application.

 Refund Policy